Visit the EU

 Ideal candidates are professionals in a field in which their EUVP experience will enhance their understanding of EU-U.S. relations and contribute positively to their chosen career path and to transatlantic relations.
 Basic knowledge of EU institutions and their functioning is a plus, but not required.

 Please note that the EUVP is not a program for students.
 Participants must have completed their university education or equivalent training and must have been employed for several years in their chosen career field.

 The EUVP plays an important role in the EU's international relations.
 In addition to the United States, participants come from a large number of non-EU countries throughout the world.
 Non-U.S. applicants should contact the EU Delegation in the country in which they have citizenship.

-The EU Delegation in Washington, DC is responsible for receiving applications submitted from U.S. citizens.
-To apply, please complete the following application forms and email them to the EUVP Coordinator Anna Prisco by September 16, 2022.
+The EU Delegation in Washington, D.C., is responsible for receiving applications submitted from U.S. citizens.
+To apply, please complete the following application forms and email them to EUVP Coordinator Anna Prisco.

-To ensure that the program reflects your motivation for the visit, your desired topics and meetings, as well as your professional interests, the detailed statement of purpose should include a brief description of your current responsibilities, EU theme(s) you wish to examine, topics you wish to discuss, and ideas / requests for potential meetings at EU institutions.
+To ensure that the program reflects your motivation for the visit, your desired topics and meetings, as well as your professional interests, the detailed statement of purpose should include a brief description of your current responsibilities, EU theme(s) you wish to examine, topics you wish to discuss with your counterparts, and ideas/requests for potential meetings at EU institutions.